enriqc3/CMPS-3240-Benchmarking/README.md

 InstalledDir: /Library/Developer/CommandLineTools/usr/bin
 ```

-You will get something similar depending on what version of Mac OS X you are using.
+You will get something similar depending on what version of Mac OS version you are using.
 If you're getting errors with `gcc` in Mac, sometimes doing this will help:

 ```shell
 $ xcode-select --reset
 ```

+This is not a complete manual for how to install a C compiler on your machine and if things get off the rails you may want to just use a departmental computer/server.

+#### Windows

+TODO: Windows.

 ## Background